dennislwm/examprep-saac02/doc/udemy/chapter07.md

 <!-- /TOC -->

 ---
+## EC2 Instance Store

+EC2 Instance Store has a higher performance than EBS volumes with better I/O performance.
+However, Instance Store is an ephemeral storage as they lose data if the instance is stopped.

+It is primarily used to buffer cache temporary data for high-performance computation.

+---
 ## Amazon EFS

 Amazon EFS offers a range of storage classes for Linux-based AMIs (not Windows):